 What Is Charcot Foot?

-Charcot foot is a very serious condition that can lead to severe deformity, disability and even amputation.
-Because of its seriousness, it is important that patients with diabetes—a disease often associated with neuropathy—take preventive measures and seek immediate care if signs or symptoms appear.
+Charcot foot is a serious condition that can lead to severe deformity, disability and even amputation.
+Because of its seriousness, it is important that patients living with diabetes—a disease often associated with neuropathy—take preventive measures and seek immediate care if signs or symptoms appear.

 Charcot foot develops as a result of neuropathy, which decreases sensation and the ability to feel temperature, pain or trauma.
 Because of diminished sensation, the patient may continue to walk—making the injury worse.
 People with neuropathy (especially those who have had it for a long time) are at risk for developing Charcot foot.
 In addition, neuropathic patients with a tight Achilles tendon have been shown to have a tendency to develop Charcot foot.